Update: Due to the spread of COVID-19, JetBlue has made the following changes to their boarding procedure:

-Headquartered in New York City and with a base of operations at JFK, JetBlue Airways is quickly becoming a favorite airline of many American travelers.
+Headquartered in New York City and with a base of operations at John F. Kennedy International Airport (JFK), JetBlue Airways is quickly becoming a favorite airline of many American travelers.

 Though JetBlue doesn’t quite have the route network of the big 3 American carriers, they are constantly expanding — and doing so with style.